Key Aspects of Website Localization

 ## Transcreated content

-Where technical translation is precise, focusing on the correct terms and precise instructions, some translations are much ‘looser’.
-Or rather, they need a certain creative licence.
+Technical translations must be precise, using correct terminology and instructions.
+Some translations, however, can be more ‘loose’, or need a certain creative licence.
 For instance, in tourism, a text may require different emphases to the source, using specific market-focused terms that attract potential visitors.
-Transcreation may require poetic or artistic licence, to add language idioms specific to the target audience.
+Transcreation may require poetic or artistic licence to add language idioms specific to the target audience.

 Transcreation combines translation and creativity, adapting messages across languages while preserving intent, style, and emotion.
 It parallels localization and highlights the translator’s creative role, essential for effective global marketing by resonating culturally with audiences.